rubenerd/rubenerd.com/content/post/2016/an-incomplete-list-of-my-common-misspellings.markdown

 - zettai ryouki
 - hikikamori

-I'm too afraid to run `grep` against the *Rubénerd* source to discover the occurances of... dang.
+I'm too afraid to run `grep` against the *Rubenerd* source to discover the occurances of... dang.

 - occurances